skdsusit/starter-hugo-research-group/content/authors/朱卉/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "huangym@shanghaitech.edu.cn"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Student
+- Master Student
 ---
 ## Biography
-**Yiming Huang** is a undergraduate student of electronic information engineering at the SUSIT in Shanghai Technology University.
-His research interests include Ultrasound computed tomography.

-​
+**Zhu Hui** received bachelor degree from University of Shanghai for Science and Technology in 2020.
+Her interests of research focus on ultrasound monitoring of treatment.